FoenixRetro/Documentation/f256/setting_up_jr.md

 You will definitely want access to the debug USB port as this is the primary way to do cross development for the device.
 If you put the mainboard into a standard case, the clearance for the debug USB port on the front of the board is limited.
 Either you an [L shaped connector like this one](https://www.amazon.com/StarTech-com-USBAUB2MU-Micro-Cable-Cord/dp/B00ENZDFQ4), or use the [9-pin motherboard style connector](https://www.amazon.com/BAIRONG-Motherboard-Adapter-Female-Dupont/dp/B09B1VGCDR/).
 As discussed above, if the case comes with 20-pin style USB3.0 connectors for its built in ports, use a [converter like this one](https://www.amazon.com/gp/product/B084D58HBP).

+### Joystick ports

+There are two Atari-style joystick connectors (2x DR10) and a 3rd DR10 port for the NES/SNES adapter.
+For all 3 ports, you'll need a connector like [this one](https://www.amazon.com/StarTech-com-Serial-Motherboard-Header-Panel/dp/B0067DB6RU/) to get a DB9 port.
+For the Atari joystick ports, you can then connect the joysticks directly to the DB9.
+The NES/SNES adapter port is intended to be used with the [DB9 ended FNX4N4S adapter](https://c256foenix.com/product/fnx4n4s/?v=7516fd43adaa) -- which allows the connection of up to 4 NES or SNES gamepads.
+Note due to the format and voltage levels of this port, simply connecting a single Japanese-style SNES controller with a DB9 style cable will not work.

 ### Sound output

 The JR has both standard RCA jacks for stereo audio as well as a 3.5mm headphone port.
 The RCA jacks are easily accessible from the exposed ports on the back if the board is put into a case.
 The 3.5mm headphone port is more challenging, you may want to use an [L connector like this one](https://www.amazon.com/Gold-Plated-Connector-Compatible-Controller-Speakers/dp/B07YFBCQTT/).